pdsink/pdsink/docs/README.md

 **Logger priority and stack size**

-This library uses `jetlog`, specially optimized for fast writes from any context, including interrupts.
+This library uses `jetlog`, specifically optimized for fast writes from any context, including interrupts.
 Log reading and output to console happen in a background thread, to avoid blocking of important tasks.